Current Bioactive Compounds - Volume 5, Issue 3, 2009

 Research Advances on Anticancer Effect of Licorice

 Authors: Tianshui Niu, Jianshe Yang, Long Zhang, Xiao Cheng, Kai Li and Gang ZhouLicorice as a kind of traditional Chinese medicine is widely used for more than one thousand years.
 Modern studies show that Licorice has antibacterial, antiviral, antioxidant, and other pharmacological effects.
 In recent years, the anti-tumor effect of Licorice has evoked the great interest due to its bioactive ingredients.
-The most active ingredients in Licorice mainly include triterpenes, flavonoids, polysaccharides, a Read More
+The most active ingredients in Licorice mainly include triterpenes, flavonoids, polysaccharides, and so on.
+In this review, a comprehensive overview on the active ingredients of Glycyrrhiza and its antitumor mechanism was addressed.

 -